 - it was reported by Kibrik and Kodzasov (1990) to have both pharyngealization and epiglottalization as distinct phonological properties of vowels (or syllables)

 - a large system of nominal locative forms

 - elaborated verbal paradigm, morphologically distinguishing between perfective/imperfective, transitive/intransitive, two types of negation (presupposition vs. assertion), evidential vs. non-evidential in most TMA forms, and infinitives inflected for person and number

-The most interesting, yet completely undescribed, fragment of Chirag grammar is syntax, some features of which (control over infinitival subjects, long distance gender and person agreement, anaphoric devices) may well appear to be typologically rare or even unique.
+The most interesting, yet completely undescribed, a fragment of Chirag grammar is syntax, some features of which (control over infinitival subjects, long-distance gender and person agreement, anaphoric devices) may well appear to be typologically rare or even unique.
 From the point of view of other Dargwa languages, Chirag is interesting primarily since it displays either very archaic features lost or reduced in the rest of the branch (e.g. analytic causatives or system of personal pronouns) or some developments not found elsewhere in the branch (e.g. semantic evolution of some nominal locative forms).